Steinperfer/Android-FixCrashes-Hard-Fault-Tolerance/README.md

 Your Android device freezes and reboots multiple times per hour?
 Apps crash immediately
 on launch?
 Just want to watch instagram or need to film something important but your phone freezes?

-This can happen when your device has **defective RAM/SoC** or runs a **broken kernel**
+This can happen when your device has **defective RAM/SoC** or runs a **broken kernel**.
-(common on LineageOS nightly builds).
-The CPU throws SIGBUS, SIGILL, SIGSEGV signals
+The CPU throws SIGBUS, SIGILL, SIGSEGV, SIGTRAP signals
-that Android treats as fatal and will kill your apps or trigger a hardware watchdog reset.
+that Android treats as fatal and will kill your apps or trigger a reboot/watchdog.

 **This module makes Android ignore those errors instead of dying.**